 Christina Newland looks at the importance of the iconic prison jumpsuit on film.

-Subscribe today and get every new issue delivered straight to your door.
+Subscribe today and get every new issue of LWLies delivered straight to your door.

 Our latest print edition pays tribute to Alfonso Cuaròn’s personal ode to movies, Mexico and the woman who made him a man.